xynehq/jaf/docs/model-providers.md

 - **Staging environment**: Test with production models in staging
 - **A/B testing**: Compare model performance with real users

-Remember that model providers are a critical component of your FAF application, and proper implementation ensures reliable, cost-effective, and performant AI functionality.
+Remember that model providers are a critical component of your JAF application, and proper implementation ensures reliable, cost-effective, and performant AI functionality.